 - You will receive a CPT screenshot, and must include it with your application, even if you have not used CPT before.
 These screenshots help prove that you are eligible for OPT.

-- Form G-1145, "E-Notification of Application/Acceptance," if you want to be notified electronically when your application is received.
+- Recommended: Form G-1145, "E-Notification of Application/Acceptance," if you want to be notified electronically when your application is received.

 Once you have assembled and double checked your application packet, you must send it to USCIS, using this guidance:

 - Double Check for Common RFE and rejection reasons

 - Make a copy or scan and save your entire application before mailing it; keep the copy with your mailing receipt in your records.

 Double check your I-765 address!
 Make sure: